shabdesign/shabdesign.github.io/_projects/cod_revamp.md

 ## Research Overview
 ### Objectives
-The research was conducted to explore information and problems experienced by users when using the Cash On Delivery (COD) method.
+The research was conducted to explore insights and problems experienced by users when shopping online using Cash on Delivery (COD).
 ### Methods
-The research was conducted using the In-Depth Interview method with 5 respondents who met the following criteria:
+The research was conducted using the In-Depth Interview method with 5 respondents who matched the following criteria:
-•	18-45 years old
+- Aged between 18-45 years
-•	Have shopped online before
+- Have experience with online shopping
+### Key Findings
+- Most respondents shop online regularly and across a variety of product categories.
+- All respondents are already aware of the COD payment method, with most of them learning about it from social media ads.
+- Despite the awareness, most respondents have never used COD in their transactions.
+- They are interested in using COD in certain situations — such as when only having cash or when wanting the option to cancel if the product doesn’t match expectations.
+- However, many rumors and negative stories make users hesitant, such as receiving unexpected COD packages due to data leakage and inability to cancel a COD order because there is no final confirmation step
+- These problems are assumed to be caused by a lack of data security and limited user understanding of how the COD system works.

+## Meet the User
+### Empathy Map
+In this stage, an empathy map is used to understand the user’s behaviors, thoughts, feelings, and environment — including what they say, do, think, and hear.
+### User Persona
+Based on the insights from the empathy map, user personas are created to represent the user's profile, shopping habits, goals, needs, and frustrations.
+This helps in building a clear, human-centered design foundation.